(Continued from previous page that discussed ultracapacitors)

 Why do you care about soakage?
 If you make a circuit with a slow timer based on a capacitor, the secondary capacitance may affect your results.
 Professional electrical engineers that create sample-and-hold analog-to-digital converters need to compensate for this affect by choosing proper capacitor chemistries.
 Lastly, it would make a good bar bet, if there were drinking establishments dedicated to electrical engineers where fresh-out EE grads could be found.

-I put a lot of work into measuring a wide variety of capacitors and to refining the test circuit to reduce to effect on the component being measured.
+I put a lot of work into measuring a wide variety of capacitors and to refining the test circuit to reduce the effect on the component being measured.
 Each time I discovered and corrected sources of electrical drain in my measurement circuit, I had to throw away my prior results and start again.
 In the end, it was very frustrating and unfulfilling to not be able to create an accurate capacitor self-discharge test apparatus.

 However, I learned that the most significant source of power drain for small capacitances is unavoidably everything it is attached to, including the board, connectors, and flux residue.
 For ultracapacitors, a high-impendence source can successfully measure self-discharge -- and that discharge, along with a low maximum voltage, greatly reduces the viability to store a useful voltage level overnight.